fbpx

 Luckily, NVivo gives you a number of options.
 For example, you can import the interview recordings into NVivo and:

-• Use NVivo Transcription Using the latest automation technology, NVivo Transcription provides verbatim transcription with 90% accuracy from quality recordings.
-You can transcribe audio and video in 28 languages and NVivo Transcription is able to offer an accurate transcript in about half the length of your audio or video file.
+- Use NVivo Transcription.
+Using the latest automation technology with natural language processing, NVivo Transcription provides verbatim interview transcription with 90% accuracy from quality recordings.
+You can transcribe interviews from audio and video files in 42 languages and NVivo Transcription is able to offer an accurate transcript in about half the length of your audio or video file.

 >> Free Transcription: Try NVivo Transcription free today

-• Transcribe them yourself using NVivo's transcription tools - this can bring you closer to your data as well as giving you a head start on analysis:
+- Transcribe interviews yourself using NVivo's transcription tools - this can bring you closer to your data as well as giving you a head start on analysis.

 #2.
 Group the responses to each question